Managing information policy

 Girlguiding commits to:

-- Implement this information management policy and make sure it complies with data protection legislation.
+- Implement this Managing Information Policy and make sure it complies with data protection legislation.

 - Co-operate with the relevant regulatory bodies and name a contact point.